 UCAS tariff points

-With Professional Experience: 280-320 points
+104-112 points With Professional Experience: 112-120 points

-With Professional Experience: BBC with a minimum of two A2 passes
+BCC-BBC with a minimum of two A2 passes.
+With professional experience year: BBC-BBB with a minimum of two A2 passes

 We welcome applications from students who may not meet the stated entry criteria but who can demonstrate their ability to pursue the course successfully.
 Once we have received your application we will assess it and recommend it for SAES if you are an eligible candidate.